Quick overview

 - The age of the child is important: you can apply the discount to children up to 18 years of age.
 But be warned, if your child decides to go to university or take advantage of another type of education, in short, the child continues to study, your entitlement to child tax credit is extended until the child is 26.

-You also need to clarify who all falls under the category of “child” in this case.
-These are:
+It also remains to be clarified who all falls into the category of “child” in this case.
+These include:

 - your own child,